christopherallanperry/csvtojson/README.md

 ## Installation Requirements
 1. Requires NodeJS installed
-2. Clone repository to local directory
+2. Clone repository to a local directory - `git clone <PATH TO GITHUB REPO>`
-3. Run `npm init`
+3. Run `npm init` to install dependencies

 ## To run the routine from the CLI
-1. `node file_converter.js`
+1. `node file_converter.js` from within the folder containing the cloned code